 In recent years, some of the most groundbreaking innovations have emerged from companies like Microsoft, Google, and Facebook.
 What’s fascinating is that the founders of these tech giants all started their journey in computer science at a young age.
-Today, we share the story of a leading provider in computer science curriculum, Rex Academy.
+Today, we share the story of a leading provider in computer science curriculum, Rex K-12.

 Sandy Padala, a former Technology Design Director at Harley Davidson, experienced firsthand the scarcity of skilled software experts in the United States, despite offering lucrative six-figure salaries to fill her 200-person team.